at Advocates for Children

 BEDS Data on Student Homelessness

 Data on students experiencing homelessness were collected in the Basic Educational Data System (BEDS) prior to 2009-10.
-These spreadsheets contain BEDS data on students who experienced homelessness, collected from New York State School Districts and New York State Charter Schools in 2007-08 and 2008-09.
+This spreadsheet contains BEDS data on students who experienced homelessness, collected from New York State School Districts and New York State Charter Schools in 2007-08 and 2008-09.

 Local Poverty Rates & Student Homelessness

 Poverty data can be a useful tool for districts in estimating the approximate number of students who may experience homelessness.
 According to the Urban Institute (2001, available here), approximately ten percent of children living in poverty will experience homelessness in a given year.
 Poverty data can be accessed through the U.S. Census Bureau.

 Please note that there are many factors outside of poverty that contribute to homelessness (for example, natural disasters, house fires, domestic violence) that may affect the reported number of homeless students.
 These data should not be viewed as quotas but as rough guidelines to assist school staff and service providers in thinking about the possible prevalence of homelessness in a community.